nais/doc/docs/auth/idporten/reference/README.md

 - `/` for `https://<app>.nav.no`
 - `/path` for `https://nav.no/path`

-To override the path, use the `redirect` parameter and specify a different path:
+To override this, use the `redirect` parameter to specify a different absolute path:

 ```
 https://<ingress>/oauth2/login?redirect=/some/path